Canon 1D X Mark III vs Leica SL2

 The Canon 1D X Mark III and the Leica SL2 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark III writes its imaging data to CFexpress cards, while the SL2 uses SDHC or XQD cards.
+The 1DX Mark III writes its imaging data to CFexpress cards, while the SL2 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark III and Leica SL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.